 Our Homeschool Focus

 In our homeschool, we have always chosen to prioritise the child over the academics.
 Numerous studies & the success of education systems in countries such as Finland where students start school at 7, have shown that there is no long-term benefit to forced academics at a young age.
-Likewise, older children who feel the mental health impact of stressful academic pressure conversely do worse post-school than those who achieve lower results yet enjoy learning.
-With this in mind, we choose to view education as a series of academic building blocks that do eventually align with peer-based academic targets but without the pressure to achieve specific test-focused goals along the way.
+Finnish schools prioritise learning through play in the early years and place less emphasis on standardised testing, instead focusing on individual students’ progress.

 Academic Building Blocks

 When planning an education pathway for our children, we think of learning as a series of building blocks.
-First we start with the basics – the academic equivalent of Duplo and move up slowly, at their pace, to Lego, gradually increasing the complexity of the sets they’re required to build.
+First, we start with the basics – the academic equivalent of Duplo and move up slowly, at their pace, to Lego, gradually increasing the complexity of the sets they’re required to build.

 0-7 – the building block years